 As an extra measure you can now wash down the walls with a mould-inhibiting fungicidal wash that will discourage further mould growth.

 Also on the market are products containing mould inhibiting paint additives that can be mixed with standard emulsion.
 You can also buy paint that already has inhibitor added.
 Crown does a good range which is widely available.
 Moldex can be bought online.
 Many other products are available to purchase on the Internet or at reputable DIY outlets such as Home Depot.
 Your once mouldy walls will soon be looking as good as new and you will have saved yourself a fortune in re-plastering costs with the aid of some mould and mildew spray and the elbow grease mentioned earlier.

-Don't Get Steamed Up About Mould
+Don't Get Steamed Up About Condensation and Mould

 A Sensible Guide to Mould Prevention

 © 2015 Stella Kaye